Discover

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-Become a PATRON of Broadway Nation!
+Become A PATRON of Broadway Nation!

-For just $7.00 a month, you will receive exclusive access to never-before-heard, unedited versions of many of the discussions that I have with my guests — in fact, I often record nearly twice as much conversation as ends up in the edited versions.
-You will also have access to additional in-depth discussions with my frequent co-host, Albert Evans, that have not been featured on the podcast.
-All patrons receive special “on-air” shout-outs and acknowledgment of your vital support of this podcast.
-And if you are very enthusiastic about Broadway Nation, there are additional PATRON levels that come with even more benefits.
+For as little as $7.00 a month you can receive exclusive access to never-before-heard, unedited versions of many of the discussion that I have with my guests — in fact I often record nearly twice as much conversation as ends up in the edited versions.
+And you will also have access to additional in-depth conversations with my frequent co-host Albert Evans that have not been featured on the podcast.
+And all patrons receive special “on-air” shout-outs and acknowledgement of your vital support of this podcast.

 If you would like to support the work of Broadway Nation and receive these exclusive member benefits, please just click on this link: